-A movie theater operated at the location of The Beacon from 1925 to 1965.* The theater was built in 1924 as The Strand but renamed The Beacon sometime between 1938 and 1947 and was on the SE corner of Main St and S. Grove St in East Orange.
+A movie theater operated at the location of The Beacon Theater from about 1923 to 1965.* The theater was built about 1922 as The Strand, but a 1940 movie theater guide lists The Strand as closed, and in the 1941 guide it's listed as reopened under the name The Beacon.
+The guide gives the seating capacity as 1200.
+It was on the SE corner of Main St and S. Grove St in East Orange.

 From Film Daily, January 1936: "Acquire East Orange House: Abe Rotner and Sam Kantor have added a fifth house to their circuit.
 New aquisition is the Strand at East Orange which has been operated by the Ledirk Amusement Company.
 Kantor and Rotner have four houses in the Rockaways on Long Island."